vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

 Predicting energy consumption in households is very important.
 Surges in electricity use could cause serious power outages.
 In our case, we'll be using data on general household energy consumption in Ireland to predict consumption at various times.

 In order to join the different data sources, we need to assume that the weather will be approximately the same across the entirety of Ireland.
-We'll use the date and time as the key to join 'sm_weather' and 'sm_consumption'.
+We'll use the date and time as the key to join ``sm_weather`` and ``sm_consumption``.

 Joining different datasets with interpolation
 ++++++++++++++++++++++++++++++++++++++++++++++